prpole/backseatphillip/_posts/2014-12-02-presentation-prep.md

 comments: true
 ---

-Up till three preparing this thing; in the morning, it's canceled.
-Oh, well!
-I'm much further along than I would have been, which is the point...
-Here are my maps that constitute a spatial representation of this novel.
+Still mapping imaginary things, here.
+These are my maps that constitute a spatial representation of this novel.
 See previous posts for exactly how long I've been occupied with this thing.